cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Max quantity
 ============

-The maximum amount of this product that can be purchased.
+The maximum amount of this product that can be purchased in one order.

 .. important::